 Keep in mind that like the best farm crop, powerful SEO comes over time.
 Follow through with your content schedule that uses your highest-trafficked keywords, and continue to reap what you SEO.

-To best measure SEO, you need to be using the best tools for the job to find your crop's worth.
-Register for our upcoming webinar series for more information on data-driven analytics and best practices for automotive SEO.
+To best measure SEO, you need to be using the best tools for the job to find your crop’s worth.
+Watch our on-demand video series for Automotive SEO for more information and best practices for automotive SEO.